jeaye/blog.jeaye.com/_drafts/clojure-keywords.md

 form should be the default, and why.
 This post aims to add some clarity on the subject.

-### Brief: the five forms
+### Brief: the five common forms
-1. `:foo`, which is just your typical keyword
+1. `:foo`, which is just your plain old keyword
-2. `::foo`, which is a namespaced keyword for the current namespace;
+2. `::foo`, which is a namespaced keyword for the current namespace
-3. 3. :my.ns/name, which is a namespaced keyword for a valid ns
+3. :my.ns/name, which is a namespaced keyword for a valid ns
 4. ::my/name, which uses the :as alias to achieve the same as point 3
-5. :something/foo, which is commonly shown with Datomic and doesn't actually map to a valid ns
+5. :something/foo, which is commonly used with Datomic and doesn't actually map to a valid ns

 specific cases like honeysql